 Worbital is an indie game about planetary artillery warfare.
 Imagine the game Worms, but instead of cute pink and sarcastic fishing bait.
 You control a weaponized planet spiraling around a solar system.
 You battle other weaponized planets death star style.
 It’s as fun as it sounds.
 So get ready to dawn the cap of Grand Moff Tarkin, because that’s no moon.
 (Or it might be, you can weaponize those too.)

 Worbital is a real-time physics-based artillery game.
 At its core, you are controlling a planet that you will outfit with a variety of weapons, defenses, and gadgets and fight to the fiery and cataclysmic death with other planets.
 I use the term control loosely, as you don’t exactly move your planet (unless you become derailed, more, on that later).

-Every celestial body in the game orbits the sun on their own trajectory line.
-Be they player, AI controlled or currently unoccupied planets and moons.
+Every celestial body in the game orbits the sun on its own trajectory line.
+Be they player, AI-controlled, or currently unoccupied planets and moons.
 Each one also slowly rotates on its own axis.
 You gather funds to build weapons and defenses on your planet, you gain some passively, but you can also build structures like refineries to speed it up.

 The point is, you have a lot of freedom in putting together your strategy before you even begin a match.
 Yes, derailing your planet and ramming another planet is, in fact, a viable strategy.
 Yes, it’s as fun as it sounds.

 Your first planet has eight slots for structures to be built.
 Remember your planet is always spinning, so the facing of those structures is going to matter all game.
 You can sell off or rebuild structures and they can be destroyed if struck by attacks.
 As each match progresses you will unlock tier two and tier three gear, enabling you to use more powerful weaponry and defenses the longer the match lasts.